MicrosoftLearning/mslearn-fabric/Instructions/Labs/06d-secure-data-warehouse.md

     GO
   ```

-3. Next `DENY SELECT` permissions on the table to a user with who is a member of the Worksapce Viewer role and `GRANT EXECUTE` on the procedure to the same user.
+3. Next `DENY SELECT` permissions on the table to a user with who is a member of the Workspace Viewer role and `GRANT EXECUTE` on the procedure to the same user.

  ```sql
     DENY SELECT on dbo.Parts to [testuser@mydomain.com];